Generic Name: perindopril (per IN doe pril)

 What is perindopril?

-Perindopril is in a group of drugs called ACE inhibitors.
+Perindopril is an ACE inhibitors.
 ACE stands for angiotensin converting enzyme.

 Perindopril is used to treat high blood pressure (hypertension) and to prevent heart attack in people with coronary artery disease.

 Perindopril may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about perindopril?

 Do not use if you are pregnant.
 If you become pregnant, stop taking this medicine and tell your doctor right away.

 You should not use perindopril if you have hereditary angioedema.